Evm7/AntiTrash/PersonDetector/README.md

 pip install -r requirements.txt
 ```

+The validation XML have been acquired from [OPEN CV GITHUB](https://github.com/opencv/opencv/tree/master/data/haarcascades).

 ## Usage:

 There is plenty of arguments variations that can modificate the functioning of the video detector: